Romathonat/vulgaireDevEntries/IOT_data/IOT_data.md

 ## Problem

 There are data from multiples sites, each one with its own database.
-There is also a backend (let's say a cloud plateforme), where all data from all sites are stored.
+There is also a backend (let's say a cloud plateform), where all data from all sites are stored.
 How can we synchronize data each X minutes from each site to the backend, knowing that some data may be updated ?

 ## Solution